 ~ Herbal Spotlight ~

 For thousands of years, many cultures around the world have revered the mind, body and spiritual healing benefits of rose.
-In some of the most ancient texts within medicine, such as in Ayurveda and Chinese Medicine, the rose had a prominent presence in a variety of formulations.
+In some of the most ancient texts found in medicine, such as in Ayurveda and Chinese Medicine, the rose had a prominent presence in a variety of formulations.
 Particularly those around relieving the heart, depression, anxiety, psycho-spiritual related imbalances, and many more.

 According to Ayurveda, rose primarily balances s’adhaka pitta’, the subdosha of pitta that governs the emotions and how it impacts the heart.
 It also allows for better communication between ‘sadhaka pitta’ and ‘prana vata,’ the subdosha of vata that governs the mind, breath, respiratory channels, lungs and throat.
 Rose is known in Ayurveda to soothe the heart and emotions and can assist in healing from past griefs so that one can move on and enjoy the present moment.
 Rose has cooling and astringing health benefits, and in moderation it’s ideal for all three doshas – vata, pitta and kapha.
 It is especially beneficial during the hot summer months for those that tend to get ‘pitta’ (fiery) imbalance, however, can be used throughout the year to balance sadhaka pitta.
 In addition, there are medicinal properties of rose that have positive effects on bhrajaka pitta, the subdosha of pitta that governs the skin.
 Thankfully for its astringent qualities, it’s actually known to tighten and make the skin supple (yes please!).
 It has a cooling effect on the blood which can help prevent skin issues such as acne and rashes.